 The Changing Room series

 The Changing Room series is here to bring you the conversations that matter.
-From the iconic Lord's Cricket Ground changing room in London, we'll connect players from all walks of cricket, from professionals to grassroots.
-They’ll share their stories, speak about the challenges they face, and the work being done, and discuss how we can keep making progress on important issues like discrimination and women’s equality.
+From the iconic Lord’s Cricket Ground changing room, we connect players from all walks of cricket, from professionals to grassroots.
+They share their stories on the challenges they face, speak about the work being done, and discuss how we can keep making progress on important issues like discrimination and women’s equality.

-Hear from Professional England Men's Cricketer Chris Jordan, Former England Player and President of Gloucestershire County Cricket Club David Lawrence, and the ACE Programme’s Dylan Young about their experiences of racial discrimination and the change happening across the game to tackle it.
+Episode one: Hear from Professional England Men's Cricketer Chris Jordan, Former England Player and President of Gloucestershire County Cricket Club David Lawrence, and the ACE Programme Scholar, Dylan, about their experiences of racial discrimination and the change happening across the game to tackle it.